ericmustin/candidate_lab/README.md

 ## Exercise Three - Event Parsing and Enrichment

-Now, which a Source and connection btwn an Edge Node and Leader established, we can setup the Middle step, a "Pipeline" which allows us to parse the received events from the source, enrich them, filter them, and transform them into desired formats.
-First, we create a custom lookup table as a csv file, used for translating http status codes into their description and type (ie, 404 => Not Found, Error), using the ["Lookup"](https://docs.cribl.io/stream/using-lookups/) feature.
+Now, with a Source and connection btwn an Edge Node and Leader established, we can setup the Middle step, a "Pipeline" which allows us to parse the received events from the source, enrich them, filter them, and transform them into desired formats.
+First, we create a custom lookup table as a csv file, used for translating http status codes into their description and type (ie, `404 => Not Found, Error`), using the ["Lookup"](https://docs.cribl.io/stream/using-lookups/) feature.

-Then, which a Lookup file defined, we can create our Pipeline.
+Then, with a Lookup csv file defined, we can create our Pipeline.
 Our pipeline (OpenCart) will be able to leverage that sample capture file we generated in the previous step to verify it's working as expected.
-To our pipeline we add three functions, a [Regex Extract](https://docs.cribl.io/stream/regex-extract-function/)(execute regex on events raw text to extract specific actionable http request/response details as named capture groups), a [Lookup](https://docs.cribl.io/stream/lookup-function/)(map event values to what's in the lookup table), and an [Eval](https://docs.cribl.io/stream/eval-function/)(effectively custom js expressions).
-The Three functions we add to the pipeline should look like the below screenshots
+To our pipeline we add three functions, a [Regex Extract](https://docs.cribl.io/stream/regex-extract-function/)(_execute regex on events raw text to extract specific actionable http request/response details as named capture groups_), a [Lookup](https://docs.cribl.io/stream/lookup-function/)(_map event values to what's in the lookup table_), and an [Eval](https://docs.cribl.io/stream/eval-function/)(_effectively custom js expressions_).
+The three functions we add to the pipeline should look like the below screenshots

 ![pipelineregex](./artifacts/lab_three/pipelineregex.png)
 ![lookup](./artifacts/lab_three/lookup.png)